-Acupuncture, in combination with Chinese Herbs, have been applied to help with different types of women's health issues, including but not limited to the following.
+Acupuncture, in combination with Chinese Herbs, has been applied to help with different types of women's health issues, including but not limited to the following.

-Acute mastitis refers to an acute infective disease caused by invasion of bacteria into mammary glands and lactiferous duct.
-This disease is often seen in the women with breastfeeding, especially in primipara, usually occurring 3-4 weeks latter after delivery.
-It is caused by the invasion of bacteria into the ruptured nipple, and unsmooth lactation with stagnancy of milk, leading to reproduction of bacteria.
-The clinical manifestations are swelling, redness and pain, and hard mass in the local breast, accompanied by aversion to cold and fever, enlargement of subaxillary lymph nodes in the affected side.
+Acute mastitis refers to an acute infective disease caused by the invasion of bacteria into mammary glands and lactiferous ducts.
+This disease is often seen in women with breastfeeding, especially in primipara, usually occurring 3-4 weeks later after delivery.
+It is caused by the invasion of bacteria into the ruptured nipple, and unsmooth lactation with the stagnancy of milk, leading to the reproduction of bacteria.
+The clinical manifestations are swelling, redness and pain, and hard mass in the local breast, accompanied by an aversion to cold and fever, enlargement of subaxillary lymph nodes in the affected side.
 This disease belongs to the category of “breast carbuncle” in Chinese Medicine.
-It is caused by invasion of exopathogenic factors, or retention of milk leading to stagnancy of blood and qi; or by emotional problem causing depression of liver qi; or by excessively greasy food intake resulting in accumulation of heat in the stomach meridian, thus, the disease occurs because of congestion of qi and blood with retention of milk resulting from obstruction of the collaterals.
+It is caused by the invasion of etiopathogenic factors, or retention of milk leading to the stagnancy of blood and qi; or by emotional problem causing depression of liver qi; or by excessively greasy food intake resulting in accumulation of heat in the stomach meridian, thus, the disease occurs because of congestion of qi and blood with retention of milk resulting from obstruction of the collaterals.

 CLINICAL PRESENTATIONS: Different-sized, round and tough nodules are palpable in one or both breasts.
 When the nodules become large, they appear like cysts with unclear margin, no adhesion with the skin and thoracic fascia, local distending pain, especially before menstruation; sometimes yellow and green, brown and bloody liquid is discharged from the nipple, accompanied by weakness of the loin and fatigue, irregular menstruation, emotional depression, dysphoria and insomnia.

-Sterility refers to inability to get pregnant in a women who is married and lived for more than three years with her husband whose productive function is normal, and no contraception is taken; or inability to get pregnant for more than two years without contraception in a woman who gave birth or had abortion.
-This disease is usually caused by disturbance of ovary secretion and ovum formation, or deformity of genital organs.
+Sterility refers to the inability to get pregnant in a woman who is married and lived for more than three years with her husband whose productive function is normal, and no contraception is taken, or inability to get pregnant for more than two years without contraception in a woman who gave birth or had an abortion.
+This disease is usually caused by disturbance of ovary secretion and ovum formation or deformity of genital organs.
 It belongs to the category of “childlessness”, “no delivery” in Chinese Medicine.
 It is due to deficiency of kidney essence, liver depression with qi stagnancy, blockage of the uterus by phlegm-dampness, and blood stasis and cold coagulation, leading to insufficiency of the kidney in nourishing, hence the dysfunction of the Chong and Ren meridians.